Zhenye-Na/e2e-learning-self-driving-cars/README.md

   <img src="./img/driverless-car.png" width="10%">
 </p>

-> Please install [Open in Colab](https://chrome.google.com/webstore/detail/open-in-colab/iogfkhleblhcpcekbiedikdehleodpjo) extension in Google Chrome in order to open a Github-hosted notebook in Google Colab with one-click.
+> 1. Please install [Open in Colab](https://chrome.google.com/webstore/detail/open-in-colab/iogfkhleblhcpcekbiedikdehleodpjo) extension in Google Chrome in order to open a Github-hosted notebook in Google Colab with one-click.
+> 2. Personally, I recommend using Kaggle kernel directly to explore the dataset, instead of downloading the dataset to local machine, if you do not have a powerful GPU.